-To assist and get you started, we’ve assembled the Top 10 activities and attractions associated with Montego Bay and another Top 10 for Ocho Rios.
+To assist you, we’ve assembled the Top 10 activities and attractions associated with Montego Bay and another Top 10 for Ocho Rios.
 Enjoy!

 Appleton Estate Rum – Visit the well-known rum distillery for a 60-minute tour, to learn about the rum’s ageing process inside oak barrels and see the copper pot stills that give Appleton its rich, signature flavour.
 Cap off the tour by sampling 10 different types of Appleton rum and take home a mini bottle as a gift.

 Canopy Tour over Great River – Glide through the Jamaican rainforest on a series of zip lines during this memorable adventure.
 Climb into the forest canopy and zip between platforms built 45 feet (14 meters) high in the treetops.
 Several tour operators in the area offer this excursion and there are versions that include extras, such as a guided walk through the jungle.